Why study Spanish?

 - Literature and Cinema: close study of a range of Spanish and Latin American literary texts and films.

 Third and fourth years

-You will continue with language study, taking advanced classes that will consolidate your knowledge of grammar and syntax and provide intensive practice in communication skills.
+You will continue with language study, taking advanced classes that will consolidate your knowledge of grammar and syntax and provide practice in communication skills.
 You will also be able to deepen your knowledge of Hispanic cultures through the study literature, theatre, and film.

 In fourth year, you will work more independently and with significant freedom of choice.
-As well as studying Spanish language, you will choose other modules which may include Theory and Practice of Translation; Medieval, Golden Age, and Eighteenth-Century Spanish Literature; Contemporary Spanish and Latin American Literature; Spanish and Latin American Film; Spanish and Latin American History, Culture, and Politics; and Spanish Linguistics.
-You will also have the opportunity to conduct independent research as part of your Capstone Project.
+As well as studying Spanish language, you will choose other modules which may include Medieval, Golden Age, and Eighteenth-Century Spanish Literature; Contemporary Spanish and Latin American Literature; and Spanish and Latin American Film; and Spanish and Latin American History, Culture, and Politics.
+You will also have the opportunity to conduct independent research as part of your Capstone project.